PentHertz/rfswift-doc-v2/content/docs/guide/running-rf-swift.md

 ...
 ```

-## Saving changes
+## Saving Changes to a Container

-At any time, you can also save changes you are making inside a container to an image.
+You can save changes made inside a running container to a new image using the `commit` command.
+This allows you to preserve the current state of your container as a reusable image.

-For that, you can issue the `commit` command from RF Swift as follows:
+To commit the changes from a container, use the following command in RF Swift:

 ```bash
 rfswift commit -c supertelecom -i supernewimage